 1. Deer Blood: Despite popular legend, Jägermeister does not contain deer blood

 2. Words around label: This is a verse from the poem “Weidmannsheil” (“Hunter’s Salute”) by Oskar von Riesenthal.
 Riesenthal was a forester and poet in the 1800s.
-Translated, it roughly reads: This is a verse from the poem “Weidmannsheil” (“Hunter’s Salute”) by Oskar von Riesenthal.
-Riesenthal was a forester and poet in the 1800s.
-Translated, it roughly reads:
+Translated, it roughly reads: It is the hunter’s honor that he Protects and preserves his game.
+Hunts sportsmanlike, honors the Creator in His creatures.

 3. Auszug Edelster Krauter: Extract of the finest herbs

-- 4. Kräuter-Liqueur: Herbal Liqueur
+4. Kräuter-Liqueur: Herbal Liqueur

-- 5. Wolfenbüttel: Location of the headquarters of the company.
+5. Wolfenbüttel: Location of the headquarters of the company.
 Wolfenbüttel is in Lower Saxony which is in the northwestern part of Germany.

-- 6. Bottle Design: Curt Mast tested hundreds of different bottle designs for his herbal liquor by dropping each from a great height onto an oak floor.
+6. Bottle Design: Curt Mast tested hundreds of different bottle designs for his herbal liquor by dropping each from a great height onto an oak floor.
 The bottle chosen was the one that remained intact.

 7. Cross & Stag Head: In honor of Saint Hubertus (patron saints of hunters).
 The story goes that he saw a vision of a glowing cross between a stag’s antlers before converting to Christianity.
 It’s also possibly a nod to Saint Eustace who is said to have seen the same vision.